citp/privacy-policy-historical/a/ad/add/addthisevent.com.md

 If you have a complaint about AddEvent's privacy practices you should write to us at:

-AddEvent, Inc., Attn: Privacy Officer, 18 Bartol Street #1070, San Francisco, CA 94133, USA, or by email.
+AddEvent, Inc., Attn: Privacy Officer, 400 Concar Drive, San Mateo, CA 94402, USA, or by email.
 We will take reasonable steps to work with you to attempt to resolve your complaint.

 ## 16\.
 EEA, Switzerland, and UK only